 Then repeat step 8.

 Optimizely supports writing to the diagnostics log using BLOB storage.
-See Logging into .Net Diagnostics Trace for more details on how this works.
+See Log into .Net Diagnostics Trace for more details on how this works.

 To activate the logging: